Life As A Working Mum : You Can Have It All

 ***the links in this article are affiliate links.
 If you purchase something I will receive a small commission from the seller at no extra cost to you***

-Working Mom : From Excited To Distressed In A Flash
+Life As A Working Mum : From Excited To Distressed In A Flash

 The relief and excitement didn’t last long though.
 It quickly turned into thoughts like, “Is this more important than being with my baby?”
 “Is it worth it?”
 “Am I doing the wrong thing?”
 “I don’t know if I can do this.”
 There were days of turmoil where I questioned everything.
 I realize now that most moms go through this.
 But when it’s happening to you, it’s anguishing.
 Looking back on it I think it’s healthy and normal.
 Of course I should question whether or not it’s the right thing to do.